ooz/blog/2021/towards-online-autonomy/README.md

 Educate others:

 * Setup your own domain and [use it for email](https://sneak.berlin/20201029/stop-emailing-like-a-rube/)
-* Don't buy into/use "walled garden ecosystems", look for alternatives on https://www.privacytools.io/
+* Don't buy into/use "walled garden ecosystems", look for alternatives, e.g. on https://www.privacytools.io/

 ## Further Inspiration and Links